santoshpandey/ADA-Testing-Tool/README.md

 npm install

 ## Usage
-## create config file for each env with the required details
+## create config file for each env with the required details like config.env.json
 ## Run accessibility tests by passing an environment config file like this:
 npm run test:**env**